gabrielmulligan/fishersirisdataset/README.md

 # Python Program
 ## fisher_scatterplot.py

 This outputs both a statistical analysis (mean,min,max,standard deviation) of the Iris Dataset using the `describe` function in Python and plots the findings of the 150 samples into a scatterplot diagram to highlight specific patterns in the two diagrams.
-Both outputs are shown in the Figures above.
+Both outputs are shown in Figure 2 and 3 above.

 # REFERENCES
 I used the following online resources in compiling the solution outlined above, including researching how to code scatterplot diagrams in Python, specifically Reference 2 below - Abhishek Gupta on kaggle.com - which greatly helped explain how the arrays and features of a dataset are setup in order to accurately create scatterplot diagrams once the program runs.